Yury Lutovinov

-Lutovinov was born in Luhansk.
+Lutovinov was born in Lugansk.
 He started work in metals factories in the Donbas as a teenager, and joined the Bolshevik Party in 1904.
 Lutovinov also was an activist in the Russian Metalworkers' Union.
 During World War I, Lutovinov worked at the Aivaz factory in Petrograd and helped arrange the transport of Bolshevik literature to the Donbas.
-In spring of 1918 he was a chairman of the Soviet government of the Luhansk Oblast and then the Donetsk-Kryvoi Rog Republic.
+In spring of 1918 he was a chairman of the Soviet government of the Lugansk Oblast and then the Donets-Krivoy Rog Soviet Republic.
 During the Russian Civil War, Lutovinov served at the Red Army and was a member of the Central Committee of the Communist Party (Bolsheviks) of Ukraine.
 He was in the central committee of the Russian Metalworkers' Union and a member of the All-Russian Central Council of Trade Unions.
 After the war Lutovinov was a member of presidium of the Central Council of Trade Unions.
-From 1919 to 1920 he was a secretary of the All-Russian Central Executive Committee (predecessor of the modern Russian parliament) and a chairman of the Luhansk county (Yekaterinoslav Governorate).
+From 1919 to 1920 he was a secretary of the All-Russian Central Executive Committee (predecessor of the modern Russian parliament) and a chairman of the Lugansk county (Yekaterinoslav Governorate).